t0mg/eenky/README.md

 # EENKY — EENK Story Editor

-A forked and extended version of [inkle's Inky](https://github.com/inkle/inky) IDE for authoring, compiling, simulating, and flashing interactive fiction to the **Xteink X4** e-ink device.
+A forked and extended version of [inkle's Inky](https://github.com/inkle/inky) IDE for authoring, compiling, simulating, and flashing interactive fiction to the **Xteink X4** e-ink device via the **EENK** firmware.

 ## What's included